CodingWithAnxiety/Roses-Hairs/README.md

 > [!NOTE]
 > Any contributions made to this project are public.

+## Used software

+View [SOFTWARE.md](./SOFTWARE.md) for the software I used to create this repository.

 ## License
 This work is licensed under a
 [Creative Commons Attribution-ShareAlike 4.0 International License][cc-by-sa].